sfioritto/planningforaliens-old/escape-plan/pitch2.md

 What topics will be covered?
 ------------------------------

-Topics are still TBD, (allthough the first lesson is already well under way), but likely candidates are frameworks like Angular or Meteor, big libraries like D3.js, languages like Go or Haskell.
+Topics are still TBD, (although the first lesson is already well under way), but likely candidates are frameworks like Angular or Meteor, big libraries like D3.js, languages like Go or Haskell.
 For the most part the curriculum will be geared towards experienced developers, but there will also be courses to help beginners bridge the gap.

 If you have a cool thing you really wish you had time to learn, you can send suggestions to sean@planningforaliens.com.

 Can I choose my own project?
 ------------------------------

+Of course!
+Say for example you've signed up for the Angular.js escape plan and really, really want to build your own mortgage calculator.
+You can totally make this happen.
+Lessons are structured to teach a concept and then followed up with exercises.
+The exercises assume you are following along with the built in project, but with a little thought you can apply the exercises to your own project instead.

-Nope.
-I'd love to offer this option, and maybe later I will.
-But the problem with this is most side projects fail, and they usually fail because they are too ambitious.
-Escape Plans are very carefully scoped to make sure you finish.
+The problem with this is most side projects fail, and they usually fail because they are too ambitious.
+Escape Plans are structured around projects that are very carefully scoped to make sure you finish.

+Also, if your side project goes way outside the scope of the class, I can't provide as much help in the forums.

 What format are the lessons in?
 ------------------------------